On noncommutative equivariant bundles: Abstract

 \section{Abstract}

 We discuss a possible noncommutative generalization of the notion of an equivariant vector bundle.
 Let $A$ be a $\K$-algebra, $M$ a left $A$-module, $H$ a Hopf $\K$-algebra, $\delta:A\to H\otimes A:=H\otimes_\K A$ an algebra coaction, and let $(H\otimes A)_\delta$ denote $H\otimes A$ with the right $A$-module structure induced by~$\delta$.
 The usual definitions of an equivariant vector bundle naturally lead, in the context of $\K$-algebras, to an $(H\otimes A)$-module homomorphism that fulfills some appropriate conditions.
 On the other hand, sometimes an $(A,H)$-Hopf module is considered instead, for the same purpose.
 When $\Theta$ is invertible, as is always the case when $H$ is commutative, the two descriptions are equivalent.
-We point out that the two notions differ in general, by giving an example of a noncommutative Hopf algebra $H$ for which there exists such a $\Theta$ that is not invertible and an $(A,H)$-Hopf module that corresponds to no such $\Theta$.
+We point out that the two notions differ in general, by giving an example of a noncommutative Hopf algebra $H$ for which there exists such a $\Theta$ that is not invertible and a left-right $(A,H)$-Hopf module whose corresponding homomorphism $M\otimes H\to (A\otimes H)_\delta\otimes_AM$ is not an isomorphism.

 \textbf{MSC2010}: 16T05, 16W22.